-But you’ll layer and decorate it to look like a creepy spider web with creepy black spiders crawling over it.
+But you’ll layer and decorate it to look like a creepy spider web with spooky black spiders crawling over it.

 It’s super tasty if you can get over the fact that you’re dipping into a spider web!

 These cheesy, scrumptious mini pizzas taste a lot like Bagel Bites.
-To make them fit for Halloween, though, you’ll need to slice up an olive and assemble it so that it looks like a big, fat spider.
+To make them fit for Halloween, though, you’ll need to slice up an olive and assemble it to look like a big, fat spider.

 Looking for a healthy snack tray with a Halloween theme?
 Assemble this raw veggie tray that looks like a skeleton!

-With peppers for ribs, celery and grape tomatoes for arm bones and joints, cucumbers for a spine, and mushrooms for the hip bones, this little guy is pretty impressive!
+This little guy is pretty impressive!
+He has peppers for ribs, celery and grape tomatoes for arm bones and joints, cucumbers for the spine, and mushrooms for the hip bones!

-Add the brie graveyard and the Frankenstein guacamole also listed in the recipe if you want to go all out.
+Add the brie graveyard and Frankenstein guacamole, also listed in the recipe, if you want to go all out.

 All you’ll need to make these quick and easy Frankenstein wraps are green spinach wraps, a few cheese sticks, and your favorite lunch meats, cheeses, and veggies.

-They’re super cute, take almost no time to make, and are an excellent kitchen craft idea to try with your kids (or students).
+They’re super cute, take almost no time to make, and are excellent Halloween recipes to try with your kids (or students).

 They smell amazing, taste even better, and are an exquisite fall treat for practically any autumnal occasion.

-These sweet, buttery “monster fingers” may look creepy and distasteful, but one bite of their soft, lightly vanilla-flavored yumminess, and you’ll soon change your mind.
+These sweet, buttery “witch fingers” may look creepy and distasteful.
+But one bite of their soft, lightly vanilla-flavored yumminess will have you hooked.

-Smear a bit of cherry (or strawberry) jam on the end of each one to help hold the sharp almond “fingernail.”
+Smear a bit of red decorator gel on the end of each one to help hold the sharp almond “fingernail.”
 And serve with a side of strawberry jam for dipping.

-This thick, creamy cheese dip combines four cheeses, butter, onions, jalapenos, peppers, tomatoes, evaporated milk, and a ton of herbs and spices.
+This thick, creamy cheese dip combines four cheeses, butter, onions, jalapenos, peppers, tomatoes, evaporated milk, and tons of herbs and spices.